matheuss/google-translate-api/README.md

 Type: `string` Default: `auto`

 The `text` language.
-Must be `auto`, `''` (same effect of `auto`)  or one of the codes contained in [languages.js](https://github.com/matheuss/google-translate-api/blob/master/languages.js).
+Must be `auto` or one of the codes/names (not case sensitive) contained in [languages.js](https://github.com/matheuss/google-translate-api/blob/master/languages.js)

 ##### to

 Type: `string` Default: `en`

 The language in which the text should be translated.
-Must be one of the codes contained in [languages.js](https://github.com/matheuss/google-translate-api/blob/master/languages.js).
+Must be one of the codes/names (not case sensitive) contained in [languages.js](https://github.com/matheuss/google-translate-api/blob/master/languages.js).

 ##### raw